-Hot tip: be careful to check the room type at your selected hotel!
+Hot Tip: Be careful to check the room type at your selected hotel!
 Many properties have rooms without windows which are often the cheapest.
 If you get claustrophobic like me, pay the little bit extra to at least have some natural light!

-Gardens by the Bay
+Explore Gardens by the Bay

-The outside gardens are freeeeee, and they are more than enough for those on a budget (me).
+The outside gardens are free 🎉.
+I found them to be more than enough for those on a budget 🙋🏼♀️.
 My favourite area was the Supertree Grove.
-The Supertree’s range from 25 to 50 metres tall and some of them have solar energy harvesting powers!
+The Supertrees range from 25 to 50 metres tall and some of them have solar energy harvesting powers!
 The flowers and plant life that are growing vertically up these trees are stunning.
 Not to mention, by nightfall, these trees come alive with amazing light and sound shows.
 The theme when we were there was Star Wars for May 4th 😍🤓.